cepharum/hitchy/docs-source/api/README.md

 * On providing `false` the raw body is promised as instance of Buffer.
 This is bypassing any parser to be invoked thus won't result in caching some parser's output as well.

   :::warning
-  This method is caching any previously extracted body data.
-Thus, re-invoking this method with a different parameter doesn't result in another set of information but fetches the same result as before.
+  This method is caching any previously extracted body data in association with provided parser argument.
+Thus, re-invoking this method with a different parser results in parsing raw body again while providing same parser re-fetches same information as before.

-  Providing `false` is the only exclusion from this rule.
+  When providing custom function make sure to provide the same instance of that function to benefit from this caching.
+As an option assign a global body parser function in configuration as `config.bodyParser`.
   :::

 ### `req.hitchy`